Hartley Bay community members are employed

 wildlife, fish and non-timber forest products

-harvested throughout their Territory.
+throughout their Territory.

-Many members continue to hunt and harvest
+Many members continue to fish, hunt and harvest

-traditional tree and plant resources.
+traditional marine and plant resources.

 The Gitga’at people are continuously